abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Finally, the GWPT code needs to read the GS KS potential from the file specified with [[getpot_filepath]].
 This file is produced at the end of the GS SCF cycle by setting [[prtpot]] to 1 (note that the default if 0).

-The first order change of the KS wavefunctions due to an atomic perturbation is computed on-the-fly by solving the NSCF Sterheimer equation.
+The first order derivative of the KS wavefunctions due to an atomic perturbation is computed on-the-fly by solving the NSCF Sterheimer equation.

 There are two variables controlling the NSCF cycle:
 [[nline]] defines the maximum number of iterations while [[tolwfr]] defines the stopping criterion.